 There are three examples from the book of Genesis that clearly demonstrate to us just how much God hates sin.
-We will briefly look at each of these examples here, as well as how it compares with God’s view of sin under the gospel age.
+We will briefly look at each of these examples as well as how they compare with God’s view of sin under the gospel age.

 Garden of Eden

 In the beginning, God created all things (Genesis 1:1).
-This included man, who was made in the image of God (Genesis 1:26-27).
+This included man who was made in the image of God (Genesis 1:26-27).
 This fact alone shows us that man is special.
-We also see God’s favor for man in that man was placed over all creation (Genesis 1:28-29).
-God “planted a garden… in Eden” in which man would live.
+We also see God’s favor for man in that he was placed over all creation (Genesis 1:28-29).
+God “planted a garden…in Eden” in which man would live.
 This garden included the tree of life (Genesis 2:8-9).
 We also learn that He would interact with man in the garden (Genesis 3:8).
 As God said when He completed His creation, the sum of what He had made was “very good” (Genesis 1:31).

 Unfortunately, this would not last.
 Sin entered the world when Eve believed the serpent’s lie and she and Adam disobeyed God (Genesis 3:1-6).
 There were three consequences that came as a result of their sin:

-- Death was introduced into the world.
-Adam and Eve would eventually die a physical death since they no longer had access to the tree of life.
+1. Death was introduced into the world – Adam and Eve would eventually die a physical death since they no longer had access to the tree of life.
 But there was an immediate death following their sin.
 God “made garments of skin” to cover them (Genesis 3:21).
-Where did the skins come from?
-One of the creatures God had made had to be slaughtered to cover the shame of their sin.
+Where did He get these skins?
+One of the creatures God made had to be slaughtered to cover the shame of their sin.

-- Thorns and thistles began to grow.
-Even in the garden of Eden, Adam had to work (Genesis 2:15).
+2. Thorns and thistles began to grow – Even in the garden of Eden, Adam had to work (Genesis 2:15).
 But now his work would be difficult.
-The ground would not produce as well as it used to, but would instead be cursed (Genesis 2:17).
+The ground would not produce as well as it did before but would instead be cursed (Genesis 2:17).
 Because of Adam’s sin, it would now yield thorns and thistles (Genesis 2:18).
 This was a permanent change.
 The earth that God made “very good” was no longer as good as it was when He created it.

-- Adam and Eve were separated from God.
-This was the death, a spiritual death, that man and woman experienced the day they ate of the tree (cf. Genesis 2:17).
+3. Adam and Eve were separated from God – This was the death – a spiritual death – that man and woman experienced the day they ate of the tree (cf. Genesis 2:17).
 They were driven out of God’s presence (Genesis 3:23-24).
 The close association between God and man was lost.

 The Flood

 Because of the great sin that existed, God regretted creating man (Genesis 6:6).
 So He decided to destroy mankind (Genesis 6:7).
-But Noah would be spared.
+However, Noah would be spared.
 God told him of His plan and gave instructions to follow in order to be saved.
-God’s plan was simple — “I am about to destroy them [mankind] with the earth” (Genesis 6:13).
+He told Noah, “I am about to destroy them [mankind] with the earth” (Genesis 6:13).

 Sodom and Gomorrah